 If you’re looking to hike in a truly wild landscape, with only those in your hiking party and the local fauna as your company, then Tombstone Territorial Park in the Yukon is the answer.
-With an area covering 2,200 square kilometers, this sub arctic park was established to protect the wildlife, vegetation, landforms and heritage of this unique region.
+With an area covering 2,200 square kilometres, this subarctic park was established to protect the wildlife, vegetation, landforms, and heritage of this unique region.

 Day 1: Trip briefing

-At 7:30pm we meet at the lobby of the Westmark Hotel in Whitehorse.
+At 5:00 pm we meet at the lobby of the hotel in Whitehorse.
 We’ll go over the trip with you and check to see that you are properly outfitted.

-At 9:00am we head out.
+At 9:00 am we head out.
 A full day’s drive along the Klondike and Dempster Highways will reveal the wild and vast Yukon scenery.
-Stops along the way at historical sights provide us with some interesting insight into the famous Klondike Gold Rush of the late 1800’s.
+Stops along the way at historical sights provide us with some interesting insight into the famous Klondike Gold Rush of the late 1800s.
 We’ll make our way up towards Dawson City, the historic gold town at the junction of the Dempster Highway and the Top of the World Highway along the Klondike River.
-Tonight we’ll stay at the Moose Creek Lodge, along the North Klondike Highway.
+Tonight we’ll stay in Dawson City.

 Day 3: Trail Head to Grizzly Lake Camp Ground

 Departing at 9:00 am, a 30-minute drive will take us to the trailhead where our backpacking begins.
 The first part of our journey takes us to a spectacular viewpoint where Mt Monolith and the surrounding jagged granite spires unveil the heart of the Tombstone Mountains.
 We gradually descend towards the colourful subarctic tundra valley and the base of the Monolith.
 Our campsite is located at Grizzly Lake, which is better suited to beautiful photography than to early morning swims.

 Distance 10km.
 Elevation gain 700m.